department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 * Actionable next-step for user (if applicable).

-## Content within the message - General
+## Content within the alert - General

 To create an effective error message, ask yourself these 4 questions: